axelerant/engg-handbook/content/docs/how-we-work/baseline/git-workflow.md

 ### Deleting merged branches

-The branches can be deleted immediately and [automatically](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-the-automatic-deletion-of-branches) managing-the-automatic-deletion-of-branches) once they are merged.
+The branches can be deleted immediately and [automatically](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-the-automatic-deletion-of-branches) once they are merged.
 This helps in making the list of actual WIP branches more readable both in UI and in CLI.

 [Git branches](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) are simply labels and deleting a branch results in no information loss except the name of the branch itself (which is often written in commit messages and pull requests anyway).
 Further, GitHub lets us restore a deleted branch with a click of a button.
 Consequently, there is no reason to keep a branch once it's merged.